effectfully-ou/sketches/generalizing-unliftio/README.md

 ## Conclusions

 We've considered various ways of generalizing the `MonadUnliftIO` class.
-Nothing described has been tested in any kind of real-world environment, but the ideas kinda seem promising.
+Nothing described here has been tested in any kind of real-world environment, but the ideas kinda seem promising.

+If you liked the post and appreciate the effort, consider [sponsoring](https://github.com/sponsors/effectfully-ou) this blog (starts from 1$).